JulianKemmerer/PipelineC/docs/DEVICE_MODELS_DESIGN.md

 Measured area: 6812.2 um2 (estimate +61.40%)
 ```

-The `area_cache/` tree ships pre-populated for the same 43 leaf keys already
+The `area_cache/` tree ships pre-populated (18 leaf keys as of
+`AREA_MODEL_VERSION` 2 — every leaf a sky130 `build_report`/`synth` test in
+this repo's own registered suite happens to touch while running, not a
-committed to `path_delay_cache/`'s sky130 v4 set (see `git log` for the
+deliberately curated set; see `git log` for the generating builds), and
-generating build), and `nix/package.nix` copies it out of the read-only
+`nix/package.nix` copies it out of the read-only store into
-store into `.pypelinec_area_cache/` + exports `PYPELINEC_AREA_CACHE_DIR`,
+`.pypelinec_area_cache/` + exports `PYPELINEC_AREA_CACHE_DIR`, mirroring
-mirroring `path_delay_cache`'s existing treatment exactly.
+`path_delay_cache`'s existing treatment exactly.

-This is not wired into any search or the pipelining planner — AUTOFSM's own
+**Consumed by AUTOFSM's minimum-area search.** Under `--syn_tool sky130`,
+`AUTOFSM.py`'s ranking (`docs/AUTOFSM_DESIGN.md` §3.8) uses real cached
+leaf/register/multiplexer µm² from this cache wherever a measurement exists,
-abstract per-bit area model (`src/AUTOFSM.py`, documented in
+falling back to its own abstract per-bit model (scaled into µm² by a
-`docs/AUTOFSM_DESIGN.md`) is unchanged by this work.
-Consuming real sky130
-µm² here for AUTOFSM's min-area search is future work.
+constant refit from this cache, `AUTOFSM.UM2_PER_ABSTRACT_AREA_UNIT`) only
+where one does not — `--autofsm_abstract_area` forces the old abstract-only
+ranking for comparison.
+Every non-sky130 tool is unaffected: the abstract
+model is still the only signal there, unchanged.
+Real measurement confirmed
+most of the abstract model's combinational ratios to within ~30% (AND/XOR/
+mux bits) and found one large, genuine error (the flip-flop term, 2.5x too
+cheap, calibrated for an FPGA where a flip-flop pairs with its LUT) — but it
+does not fix the two limitations two paragraphs above (cross-instance
+sharing, the FF-count estimator's own overshoot), since neither is a per-leaf
+measurement problem.
+See `docs/AUTOFSM_DESIGN.md` §3.8 for the full account
+and `inst/autofsm_real_area_compare_test.py` for the real-synthesis check.